panzerdp/dmitripavlutin.com/content/posts/085-get-sizes/index.md

 ---
 title: "How to Get the Screen, Window, and Web Page Sizes in JavaScript"
-description: "How to Get the Screen, Window, and Web Page Sizes in JavaScript."
+description: "How to get the screen, browser window, and web page sizes (width and height) in JavaScript."
 published: "2020-06-23T12:00Z"
 modified: "2020-06-23T12:00Z"
-thumbnail: "./images/cover.png"
+thumbnail: "./images/cover-1.png"
 slug: screen-window-page-sizes
 tags: ["browser", "window"]
 recommended: ["7-tips-to-handle-undefined-in-javascript", "own-and-inherited-properties-in-javascript"]